luismrgarcia/GarHAge/docs/software.md

 ### Configuring Arduino IDE

-You will modify the configuration parameters, compile, and upload the sketch to the NodeMCU with the Arduino IDE.
+You will modify GarHAGe's configuration parameters, compile the sketch, and upload to the NodeMCU with the Arduino IDE.

-#### Download
+#### Download and Install

 Download the Arduino IDE for your platform from [here](https://www.arduino.cc/en/Main/Software) and install it.